 The table games section is small, so there’s not a lot of options, but you’ll find the standards, including roulette, craps and blackjack.

 The thing that you have to keep in mind is the property you’re at.
 This isn’t a Four Seasons.
-Your “Strip View” is going to be a look out the window to the MGM Grand across the street.
+Your “Strip View” is probably going to be a look out the window to the MGM Grand across the street.
 The walls are on the thin side.
 But if you need a place to sleep, it’s certainly going to take care of basic needs and ensure you have a room to head back to at night.

 The OYO Rewards Card is easier to tier than many, but given the size of the casino and the fact it’s not linked to any other casinos, it makes sense.
 But the perks do grow quickly as you tier up, including discounts at the restaurants and on site shops.
 Higher tiers are guaranteed room availability on weeknights or weekends, as well as suite upgrades.
 Early check-in is granted for Platinum players and above, a level that’s not hard to achieve.

 Earning is quick – $1.50 per point on slots, $3 per point on video poker, keno and Blackjack.
 If you go on a 10x Wednesday promotion, you earn 10 points per $1.50 on slots.
 100 points can be used as $1 in comps or free play on the slots or other electronic games like video poker.

-All of my visits so far to the property have actually been quite fun – my money seems to last, and my suspicion is, like the table games, the slots are a bit on the generous side to encourage more visits and play.
+All of my visits so far to the property have been quite fun – my money seems to last, and my suspicion is, like the table games, the slots are a bit on the generous side to encourage more visits and play.